 Other than the results at 191°F (88.4°C) and 176°F (80.2°C), the data fit quite well to an exponential function.
 I assume that the relatively large differences for these two extreme values are due to a relatively higher or lower concentration of α acids (and other components) in the wort, compared with the reference condition, as explained above in the section Sources of Error.
 Fitting an exponential function to the eight available data points of relative utilization, we get U(T) = 0.11245 e0.01031T (where T is temperature in °F) or U(T) = 0.15642 e0.01856T (where T is temperature in °C).
 The root-mean-squared error of either function is 0.059.

 When comparing the theoretical relative utilization (with about 50% utilization at 194°F (90°C), expressed by the formula above for Urel(T) and plotted in Figure 2) with the relative IBU values from Table 1, it quickly becomes clear that the relative IBU values are quite a bit larger (with a 50% value at around 140°F (60°C)) than the theoretical values.
 This puzzled me for quite a while, but it can be explained by the components of the IBU measurement that are not isomerized α acids.
-(See “The International Bitterness Unit, its Creation and What it Measures” by Val Peacock, in Hop Flavor and Aroma: Proceedings of the 1st International Brewers Symposium; BYO has an online article by John Palmer that discusses several of the same points as the Peacock article.)
+(See “The International Bitterness Unit, its Creation and What it Measures” by Val Peacock, in Hop Flavor and Aroma: Proceedings of the 1st International Brewers Symposium; several of the same points are discussed here.)

 Estimating Alpha-Acid Utilization with a Model of IBUs

-In the search for model parameter values, I allowed allowed some flexibility in the AA rating of the hops, the ratio of α to β acids, and the degradation factor due to the age and storage conditions of the hops.
+In the search for model parameter values, I allowed allowed some flexibility in the AA rating of the hops and the freshness factor due to the age and storage conditions of the hops.
 The reason for this flexibility was that I couldn’t determine reliable values for these parameters.
-The AA rating on the packages of hops was 8.4% for Set 1 and 7.9% for Set 2.
+The AA rating on the package of hops was 8.4% for Set 1 and 7.9% for Set 2.
 I set aside some of each set of hops for testing at KAR Laboratories, which came back with 5.75% AA for Set 1 and 6.25% AA for Set 2.
-At first I thought that the decrease was caused by degradation of the hops over time, and that the hops in Set 1 that I bought in September were not fresh but just over a year old (and poorly stored, as well).
-This would make interpretation of Set 2 values difficult, though: if Set 1 had 31% degradation over 12 to 13 months, Set 2 (purchased in late December) would have 21% degradation over either 3 months or 15 months, which would either be too much (over 3 months) or too little (over 15 months) relative to Set 1.
-After sending other samples in for analysis over a longer time period, it seems that there is a wide variation in laboratory-measured AA values; I’ve even seen older hops with a higher AA rating than fresh hops from the same bine (grown in my back yard).
-It seems that either the analysis of α-acid percent by weight is not reliable, or that this value is accurate but can vary greatly even between different 30-gram samples taken from the same bine.
-(Hough, Briggs, Stevens, and Young say that “sampling of hops is extremely difficult due to their heterogeneous nature” (p.
-432).)
-Because I can’t determine the AA rating reliably, the ratio of α to β acids is also uncertain.
-Finally, without analysis of the Hop Storage Index (HSI), the value for the hop degradation fact0r is also unknown.
-As a result, I allowed the search for model parameters to vary the AA rating within one percentage point of the AA rating on the package, the α/β ratio to vary between 1.1 and 1.5 (a range of expected values for Cascade hops), and the degradation factor to vary between 0.50 and 1.0.
-Results of fitting the model to the data yielded an AA rating of 7.4%, an α/β ratio of 1.5, and a degradation factor of 0.92 for Set 1, and an AA rating of 8.9%, an α/β ratio of 1.4, and a degradation factor of 0.94 for Set 2.
+Despite the fact that alpha-acid content can easily vary 10% to 15% within the same bale of hops (Hough, Briggs, Stevens, and Young say that “sampling of hops is extremely difficult due to their heterogeneous nature” (p.
+432)), the measured values are too low to be explained by random variation alone.
+Instead, the hops seem to have been subject to oxidation even though they were purchased in vacuum-sealed mylar bags.
+The hops seem to have degraded about 20% to 30% from their initial values, which could be explained by being stored in vacuum-sealed but not nitrogen-flushed bags for a year or more at refrigerator temperatures.
+As a result, I allowed the search for model parameters to vary the harvest AA rating by 10% of the AA rating on the package, and the freshness factor to vary between 0.50 and 0.90.
+Results of fitting the model to the data yielded an AA rating of 7.56% and a freshness factor of 0.75 for Set 1, and an AA rating of 7.90% and a freshness factor of 0.80 for Set 2.

 Table 2.
 Values related to relative utilization that have been determined by fitting the IBU model to available data.

-Figure 4 shows the relative utilization determined by two of the three methods discussed above; it can be seen that they all yield similar results, and that these results are close to the values predicted by Huang’s equation.
+Figure 4 shows the relative utilization determined by the two methods discussed above; it can be seen that they yield similar results, and that these results are close to the values predicted by Malowicki’s equation.

 Discussion: What I’d Do Differently Next Time

-One obvious result from this experiment is that IBU values are not a direct replacement for isomerized α-acid values, especially at short steep times, high hopping rates, and sub-boiling temperatures.
+One obvious result from this experiment is that IBU values can not be directly substituted for isomerized α-acid values, especially at short steep times, high hopping rates, and sub-boiling temperatures.
 This is because IBU values reflect not only isomerized α-acid values, but also contributions from oxidized α and β acids and polyphenols.
-The function of relative utilization estimated in this blog post is for α-acid utilization, and does not include the contributions of these other components to the IBU.